Adya-Gaur/Arduino_Basics/D_readme.md

 ## 🧠 Overview
 In this stage, I learned how to make Arduino **control motion** using motors — the foundation for robotics.
-This stage focuses on DC motors, servo motors, and motor drivers, learning how to control direction, speed, and angle through code and hardware connections.
+This stage focuses on DC motors, servo motors, stepper motors and motor drivers, learning how to control direction, speed, and angle through code and hardware connections.

 ## ⚙️ Tools & Components Used
 - Arduino Uno